yolstatrisch/akeum-compiler-c/README.md

 ## Instruction set

 WIP.
 For now, refer to this [web archive](https://web.archive.org/web/20160316172205/http://www.stephensykes.com/choon/choon.html).
+Add `|G0-4` at the start of the program or `|G` at the start of each line if you want to test out Akeum with the same configuration as Choon.

 ## Additional features implemented